-New vehicle leases, which are provided by third parties, generally have shorter terms, resulting in customers returning to a dealership more frequently than in the case of financed purchases.
+New vehicle leases, which are generally provided by third parties, generally have shorter terms, resulting in customers returning to a dealership more frequently than in the case of financed purchases.

 In addition, leases provide us with a source of latemodel, off-lease vehicles for our used vehicle inventory.
 Generally, leased vehicles remain under factory warranty for the term of the lease, allowing franchised automobile dealers to provide repairs and service to the customer throughout the lease term.
-Over the past five years ACI has witnessed a significant drop in new vehicle lease transactions.
-This has been a contributing factor to a decrease in supply of quality nearly-new used vehicles.
-We believe that our used vehicle sales and gross profits have been negatively affected by the decrease in supply of nearly-new used vehicles.
-At this time, we can provide no assurance that new vehicle lease transactions will return to historical levels.
-Since we cannot assume that new vehicle lease transactions will return, Management has focused on sourcing quality used vehicles through customer trade-ins and manufacturer auctions.